PHOENIX-SS13/phoenix-ss13/README.md

 # Phoenix SS13

 ## About
-Phoenix SS13 is a new fork heavily based on a defunct one.
+Phoenix SS13 is a /tg/station codebase christened in July 2023 and heavily based on a defunct fork.
 Mostly meant for private use.

 ## LICENSE